-In South Africa Hydrocortisone is available in tablet form (10mg known as Covocort in South Africa and Cortef in the USA) and can be considered for long-term, low dose use while chelating.
+Hydrocortisone is available in tablet form (10mg known as Covocort in some countries and Cortef in the USA) and can be considered for long-term, low dose use while chelating.
 The average time needed to heal the adrenals can be 9-16 months.
 Those considering occasional corticosteroid tapers every 2 – 3 months are usually advised to use Prednisolone5mg tablets (Previously traded as: Capsoid, Lenisolone, Meticortelone, Predeltilone), which is now discontinued in South Africa.
 Most doctors will offer you Prednisone - note the different spelling – (traded as: Meticorten, Panafcort, Predeltin, Prednisone) and on rare occassion some mercury toxic livers may not be able to convert Prednisone into Prednisolone.
 Other synthetics (Prednisone, Dexamethasone etc) are not as good because the body has to do more conversions, and mercury poisoned people might have trouble with this and cause increased side-effects.
 When used sensibly cortisol supplemention can have miraculous benefits while you chelate.

 If you are desperate for cortisol and cannot get a doctor to support you, Hydrocortisone Cream can easily be purchased.
 The dosage is 1/2 ml of the 1% Hydrocortisone cream or 1/4ml of 2% cream.
 It is put into capsules and swollowed in the morning.
 Others prefer to use about 1 tablespoon topically and rotate the application site daily to protect the skin from its long-term effects.